-To protect an email message using Outlook 2013 and Exchange Online
+To protect an email message using Outlook from Office 365 ProPlus, connecting to Exchange Online

 Within Outlook, create a mail message that is addressed to a recipient within your organization.

-From the OPTIONS tab, click Permission, and then select an option.
+From the OPTIONS tab: Permission > Select an option.
 For example: Do Not Forward, or <Company Name>- Confidential, or <Company Name> - Confidential View Only.

 Send the message.